arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 need the slave Vette.
 Go to the jail in the Sith Academy and speak with Vette and Jailer Knash.

+##### Vette

+- Given to me as a "gift" from Darth Baras
+- Asks for shock collar to be removed

 #####  Smuggler - Ord Mantell (Bounce between these and have them finish Ord
 Mantell at the same time)